I need to be honest. I don’t like revealing my struggles.

 Trudge through your mud with someone you trust.
 Something beautiful is on the other side, I promise.

-This article originally appeared at NatalieYerger.com.
+This article originally appeared at NatalieYerger.com, published with permission.